runtimeverification/gitbook-kontrol/guides/kontrol-example/compositional-symbolic-execution.md

 ```

 {% hint style="warning" %}
-**Experimental Feature**: NatSpec preconditions are currently experimental and will be available in the next release of Kontrol (v1.0.188).
+**Experimental Feature**: NatSpec preconditions are currently experimental.
 While most popular Solidity terms and variable types are supported, some advanced features may not be available.
 If you need support for specific Solidity constructs, please reach out to the community or consider contributing to the project.
 Note that NatSpec preconditions with unsupported constructs will be ignored.
 {% endhint %}